DeVinci-FabLab/MyFab-Frontend/README.md

 ## Creating a Sveltekit project with tailwindcss

+You need to have bun or npm to create a project, you can install bun here : https://bun.sh/

 ```bash
 # create a new project in the current directory
 bun create svelte@latest